Dragon Warrior Monsters 2: Gameplay

-3DS Version
+3DS version

 The Nintendo 3DS remake had new gameplay features such as a total of 800 monsters, allowed four monsters in a party, and featured several “G size” giant monsters.
 Players can also do a scout attack to see their probability of catching the monsters they encounter.

 The remake also has a new way to breed monsters to be powerful; “S.S.” level faster than before called “New Life Fusion”.
 A system of creating your own monsters was also included, with players able to mix and match four different parts of a monsters body to create a custom one.

 Players can also make use of Nintendos StreetPass system of fighting over WiFi, either sending their party out to fight another player, or downloading another players party to fight against without them.
 There is also a special monster called Dracky StreetPass users can find, and players can also customize their character avatars with different clothing options.

 Plot

 Cobi and Tara are both in a family of monster breeders who have come to the island of Greatlog to make a living by opening a monster ranch.
-However, there is soon conflict with the island's prince Kameha and a character from the original Dragon Quest Monsters named Warubou who is his assistant.
+However, there is soon conflict with the island's prince Kameha and a character from the original Dragon Warrior Monsters named Warubou who is his assistant.
 Because of this duo's bad behavior, the island begins to sink, and Cobi or Tara must explore five different worlds to find magic keys, and the plug, to save the island.
 In the Nintendo 3DS remake, the citizens are disturbed by a new threat after the original story ends, with the siblings having to find the “Ultimate Key” to open the door to two new worlds called “New World” and the “Legendary Demonlords” with gigantic and powerful enemies.

 Development

 The games used the largest cartridge available for the Game Boy Color game system, which was four megabytes.
-Enix developer John Lawrence stated that Enix wanted to give players options in Dragon Quest Monsters 2 where they could play the game as a solo RPG, but created two parts of the game to encourage players to have a social experience of playing together like an enhanced version of the original Dragon Quest Monsters or like Pokemon.
+Enix developer John Lawrence stated that Enix wanted to give players options in Dragon Warrior Monsters 2 where they could play the game as a solo RPG, but created two parts of the game to encourage players to have a social experience of playing together like an enhanced version of the original Dragon Warrior Monsters or like Pokemon.

 The 3DS remake was demonstrated at Jump Fiesta 2014 with a playable demo and trailer.